 “A. Initiating a stop When making a traffic law enforcement (TLE) stop, the initiating squad shall:

 1. Notify the dispatcher of the location of the stop and the license number of the vehicle being stopped and initiate a call for service in accordance with P&P 7-100 Communications.

 2. Request a back-up unit or roll-by assist from the dispatcher, if one is needed or desired.

 • It is no longer a Department procedure to automatically start a roll-by or back-up to a TLE if the stop is made by one officer (able) squad.”

 “Information captured by an ALPR relating to a license plate that matches the license plate on a BOLO or Hotlist.”
 (See “The Minneapolis Police Department Policy and Procedure Manual“).

-This was when white officer Derek Chauvin and Asian American officer Tou Thao showed to assist the other two officers.
-By this time, the gigantic, fidgeting, crying man Floyd known to Chauvin was dead set against getting into the squad car.
+This was when white officer Derek Chauvin and Asian American officer Tou Thao assisted the other two officers.
+By this time, the gigantic, fidgeting, crying man Floyd known to Chauvin, was dead set against getting into the squad car.
 Once again, Floyd asserted he could not breathe as his mouth continued foaming (a symptom of a deadly drug overdose).

 This event is when prosecutors allege Chauvin pulled Floyd away from the squad car, and: